-The doctoral program is designed to allow the well-prepared student to complete course requirements for the PhD in two (2) years of full-time study.
-During their coursework, students complete a research paper in their second year and take comprehensive examinations during their third year, followed by preparation of a dissertation in their fourth and fifth years.
+The doctoral program is designed to allow the well-prepared student to earn a PhD in five years.
+In the first two years, students complete coursework and a second year research paper.
+Students take comprehensive examinations and prepare their dissertation prospectus in the third year, and implement the dissertation in their fourth and fifth years.

 Our program does not offer a terminal Master’s degree, but PhD students typically earn the Master’s in Political Science at the end of their second year of the doctoral program.